deak-ai/healthwallet/README.md

+# HealthWallet

+## Introduction

+HealthWallet is an end user app for self-sovereign health data management.

+## Features

+### Medical prescriptions secured with self-sovereign identity technology

+HealthWallet currently implements the features described in https://github.com/Abdagon/health-ssi-2

+## Technology

+### Overview

-This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop, Server.
+This is a Kotlin Multiplatform project targeting Android, iOS and Server.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: